 18. Meat Grinder

-I got this as a gift last Christmas and it has been a tremendous help throughout the year so far.
-I use my meat grinder to process deer with.
+I got this as a gift one Christmas and it has been a tremendous help throughout.
+I use my meat grinder to process deer.

-If you have a loved one that hunts or raises their own meat, this meat grinder will help them to make their own burger and sausage.
+If you have a loved one that hunts or raises their own meat, a meat grinder will help them to make their own burger and sausage.

 19. Grain Mill